cube-js/cube/docs/Cube.js-Backend/Deployment.md

 ## Express

 Cube.js server is an Express application itself and it can be served as part of an existing Express application.

+> **NOTE:** It is suitable to host single node applications this way without any significant load anticipated.
+Please consider deploying Cube.js as a micro service if you need to host multiple Cube.js instances.

 Minimal setup for such serving looks as following:

 **index.js**